MKendall17/The-Shendall-Project/README.md

 ## English or pseudocode description of algorithm
 for each neighboring node:
-  mark current node
+&nbsp;&nbsp; mark current node
-  if (recursive abstraction called on the current node is true) return true
+&nbsp;&nbsp; if (recursive abstraction called on the current node is true) return true
 unmark current node
 return false